luigisaetta/nlp-tfidf-vs-transformers/README.md

 I have used this dataset because **it has been widely used to show how to apply ML to Text analysis**.

+## Transformers
+Obviously, I have used the **Transformers library** from **HuggingFace**.

+The model I have used is: "distilbert-base-uncased", that is transparently downloaded from the HF Hub.

+Some details regarding my custom tuning:
+* MAX_LENGTH = 300
+* to be independent from the train/validation solit) I have used k-fold cross cv (folds = 5)
+* EPOCHS = 3

+on a P100 GPU the entire training process takes around **150 mins**.

+all the details needed for fine tuning distilbert on a custom dataset can be found, with a clear exaplanation, in chap.
+2 of the book:

+Natural Language Processing with Transformers

+from O' Reilly (I greatly recommend reading this book!)

 ## Other works
 As you can easily image the subject has already been explored and you can find several papers or works on Internet (even if not too many)